 - Should I prioritize my highest-interest loan repayment?

-- Yes, focusing on your highest-interest debt first can save you more money in the long run.
+- Yes, focusing on your highest-interest Pay off Debtfirst can save you more money in the long run.

 - Is debt consolidation right for me?

-- Debt consolidation can be helpful if you have multiple debts with high-interest rates.
+- Debt consolidation can be helpful if you have multiple Pay off Debt with high-interest rates.
 However, make sure to shop around for the best rates and terms before deciding if debt consolidation is right for you.

-- Can I still use my credit cards while paying off debt?
+- Can I still use my credit cards while paying off Pay off Debt?

 - It’s best to avoid using credit cards while paying off debt to avoid adding to your balance.
 However, if you must use them, try to pay off the balance in full each month.